Pontifical School of Theology

 3 credits

-This course will provide first year students with essential methods for the preparation of their work during the years of study at the University.
+This course will provide first year students in humanities with essential methods for the preparation of their work during the years of study at the University.
 These methods are common to all material and address different levels, ranging from exercises promoting correct educational attitudes in the introduction to the methods of work, the investigation of a text, and finally, to the mastery of speech essential to establish exchange with others, orally and in writing, and to assert with confidence and autonomy.
 In addition, the objectives of this course will address data essential for the design, drafting and the realization of research work.

 Specialization